Go to content

 General election 2024

-Dentistry is set to be a headline issue in the UK General Election.
-Polling from YouGov shows, that as a local concern, voters are placing dentistry above traditional doorstep issues like schools, and even crime.
+Dentistry was a headline issue in the 2024 General Election.
+As a local concern, voters placed dentistry above traditional doorstep issues like schools, and even crime.
 Our message goes to all parties: We need more than tweaks if NHS dentistry is going to survive.
-Help us urge your local candidates to commit to making dentistry a top priority on 4 July.
+Read our priorities for the new parliament.